Skip to content

 The key insight: Sortie never holds state that only exists in memory.
 Retry attempt counts, session budgets, and token tallies all come from SQLite queries.
 Kill the process at any point and nothing is lost.

-When Sortie stops — whether from Ctrl+C, SIGTERM, or a crash — any running agent processes receive SIGTERM, then SIGKILL after a 30-second grace period.
+When Sortie stops — whether from Ctrl+C, a termination signal, or a crash — any running agent processes receive a graceful shutdown signal, then are force-terminated after a 30-second grace period.
 The issues those agents were working on are left in a recoverable state:

 Here’s what the startup sequence does to pick them back up: